RobotecAI/ROSCon2023Demo/README.md

 The Gems are open to your contributions!

+#### RGL Gem

+Optionally, especially when intending to run more robots or change their lidar to a higher resolution one, you can enable and use Robotec GPU Lidar Gem (RGL Gem).
+Please follow instructions in the [RGL Gem repository](https://github.com/RobotecAI/o3de-rgl-gem), register it (see above) and enable within the project.
+Following that, change the OTTO 600 prefab so that both front and back lidars use the GPU lidar (use combo box to select it).

-## Project
+## ROS 2 packages

-Install necessary packages from ROS 2:
+If you followed the instructions, you should have necessary ROS 2 packages installed.
+You can check / install with this command:
 ```bash
 sudo apt install ros-${ROS_DISTRO}-ackermann-msgs ros-${ROS_DISTRO}-control-toolbox ros-${ROS_DISTRO}-nav-msgs ros-${ROS_DISTRO}-gazebo-msgs ros-${ROS_DISTRO}-vision-msgs ros-${ROS_DISTRO}-nav-msgs
 ```

+## Project

-You need to build and source the ROS 2 workspace first as it contains messages that the simulator uses to communicate.
+You need to build and source the ROS 2 workspace first as it contains custom messages that the simulator also uses.
 This workspace contains submodules that need to be pulled first.
 ```bash
 cd ${WORKDIR}/ROSCon2023Demo/ros2_ws